Jguz17/google-leads-backend/README.md

 This repo serves as a server, so you can host the project locally.

-You don't this to use the frontend.
+You don't need this to use the frontend.
 The frontend is using a live version of this backend.

 ## Installation